Ntfy Notifications

 ntfys://{topic}ntfys://{host}/{topic}ntfys://{host}:{port}/{topics}ntfys://{user}@{host}/{topics}ntfys://{user}@{host}:{port}/{topics}ntfys://{user}:{password}@{host}/{topics}ntfys://{user}:{password}@{host}:{port}/{topics}ntfys://{token}@{hostname}/{topics}

-You can specify more then 1 topic such as:
+You can specify more than one topic:

 Parameter Breakdown